kyma-project/community/sig-and-wg/sig-core/proposals/generating-changelog-with-pr-labels.md

 - Very simple tool
 - Generates changelog with PR links and authors to standard output ([example](https://github.com/lerna/lerna-changelog/releases)) - we can easily pipe it to a CHANGELOG.md file and as GitHub release
 - Allows to define custom labels
-- Can be run with parameters to for example generate a full changelog
+- Can be run with parameters to generate a full changelog or partial one (for one specific app version)
 - Uses GitHub API

 #### [GitHub Changelog Generator](https://github.com/github-changelog-generator/github-changelog-generator)